Stan Campbell: College career

 Campbell enrolled at Iowa State College in 1948 and played college football for the Iowa State Cyclones football team from 1949 to 1951.
 In 1951, he was selected as Iowa State's captain.
 He was also the only player to be selected as a first-team player on both the offensive and defensive squads of the 1951 All-Big Seven Conference football team selected by the Associated Press.
 He was also selected to play in the 1951 East–West Shrine Game.

 Professional career

-Campbell was selected by the Detroit Lions in the 18th round of the 1952 NFL draft.
+Campbell was selected 213th overall by the Detroit Lions in the 18th round of the 1952 NFL draft.
 He played on two Lions teams that won NFL championships in 1952 and 1957.
 In five seasons with the Lions, he appeared in 41 games.
 He missed the 1953 and 1954 seasons after being inducted into the military.

 In September 1959, the Lions traded Campbell to the Philadelphia Eagles in exchange for a 1960 draft choice.
 He won a third NFL championship with the 1960 Eagles and appeared in 37 games for the Eagles from 1959 to 1961.

 After being released by the Eagles in April 1962, Campbell signed with the Oakland Raiders of the American Football League.
 He appeared in 14 games for the Raiders during the 1962 season.